-IF the truck has been running with any of the above mentioned modification for extended periods of time, it would be wise to steer clear.
-This will purely be a judgment call on your part.
+IF the truck has been running with any of the above-mentioned modifications for extended periods of time, it would be wise to steer clear.
+This will surely be a judgment call on your part.
 These engines can make really big power with very few mods so depending on how much demand has been placed on the engine as well as the mileage, will be your determining factors here.

 Let’s look at the stock power figures are on these engines.

 The Ram truck division was spun off from Chrysler in 2010 to better the brand name and identify themselves more clearly with potential customers.
 These rugged, durable, robust 6.7L engines are best suited for towing since this 6.7 can effortlessly take care of your towing requirements.
 It provides impressive torque ratings for outstanding towing capability, without compromising on fuel efficiency.
 Equipped with a sophisticated transmission, the Corporate 68RFE six-speed automatic is a, multi-range, electronically controlled transmission.
 It features responsive performance and low noise, vibration, and harshness while driving.